GoogleCloudPlatform/terraform-folding-at-home/README.md

 1. Copy placeholder vars file `variables.yaml` into new `terraform.tfvars` to hold your own settings.
 2. Update placeholder values in `terraform.tfvars` to correspond to your GCP environment and desired Folding@home settings.
 See [list of input parameters](#configurable-parameters) above.
 3. Initialize Terraform working directory and download plugins by running `terraform init`.
+4. Provide credentials to Terraform to be able to provision and manage resources in your project.
+See [adding credentials docs](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) to supply a GCP service account key.

 #### Deploy Folding@home instances